OlleKahreZall/Web-scraping-cryptocurrencies/README.md

 ## Upcoming project

 As of January 2021, the price of bitcoin has drastically increased since December 2020: from approximately 19,000$ to 38,000$.
-The next step in this project is to investigate different predictive algorithms, such as time series forecasting and recurrent neural netowrks, to evaluate their predictions of the price of bitcoin.
+The next step in this project is to investigate different predictive models, such as time series forecasting and recurrent neural networks, to evaluate their predictions for different cryptocurrencies.
+I am especially interested to see if any of these models will be able to predict the increased price of bitcoin between Decmeber and January.